 Nonetheless, I remained content viewing the surroundings!

 We showed no smartness in staying there longer.
-However, we have to return as well, and I know it will be a challenging task.
+However, we have to return, and I know it will be challenging.

 In other terms, we had covered approximately 50 km to spend 15 mins on the Chidiya Tapu.
 Haha!

 I was exhausted + the wet clothes.
 The night at the Andaman begins early.
-It turns entirely dark at 5:30 p.m.
-So, till we left Chidiya Tapu, the sky was crawling towards dark.
+Unfortunately, it turned entirely dark at 5:30 p.m.
+So until we ultimately left Chidiya Tapu, the sky crawled towards dark.

 Let me tell you that: